-Oversee the financial and human resource management aspects of the IPAC function within the home;
+- To oversee the financial and human resource management aspects of the IPAC function within the home.

-Hire, direct, supervise, evaluate, promote, or terminate staff within the home;
+- To hire, direct, supervise, evaluate, promote, or terminate staff within the home.

-Ensure quality care and a safe, effective, and efficient work environment;
+- To ensure quality care and a safe, effective, and efficient work environment.

-Identify the IPAC educational and training needs in the home and to coordinate and facilitate staff development programs to meet these needs, improve quality of care and foster Revera’s person centered care philosophy;
+- To identify the IPAC educational and training needs in the home and to coordinate and facilitate staff development programs to meet these needs, improve quality of care and foster Revera’s person centered care philosophy.

-Coordinate and provide ongoing education to staff, residents, care givers and visitors on the principles and practices of infection prevention and control and new emerging infectious diseases and organisms;
+- To coordinate and provide ongoing education to staff, residents, care givers and visitors on the principles and practices of infection prevention and control and new emerging infectious diseases and organisms.

-Ensure the availability and maintenance of IPAC supplies and equipment to meet the needs of the home in a fiscally responsible manner;
+- To ensure the availability and maintenance of IPAC supplies and equipment to meet the needs of the home in a fiscally responsible manner.

-Assume responsibilities of the Executive Director and or other managers as required in their absence;
+- To assume responsibilities of the Executive Director and or other managers as required in their absence.

-Be knowledgeable of the Resident Bill of Rights/Governing Principles and endeavor to promote it;
+- To be knowledgeable of the Resident Bill of Rights/Governing Principles and endeavor to promote it.

-Uphold and promote Revera’s Core Values and Code of Conduct; and
+- To uphold and promote Revera’s Core Values and Code of Conduct.

 Required Education, Credentials and Experience:

-Current certification in infection control from the Certification Board of Infection Control and Epidemiology (on or before April 11, 2025)
+- Shall have current certification in infection control from the Certification Board of Infection Control and Epidemiology (on or before April 11, 2025).

-Minimum of one (1) year of experience working as a healthcare professional in the long-term care sector
+- Minimum of one (1) year of experience working as healthcare professional in the long-term care sector.

-Must be computer literate in Microsoft Office Suite
+- Must be computer literate in Microsoft Office Suite and iPads

 Revera is committed to ensuring that all employment practices are inclusive.
 As an organization we are committed to providing and arranging accommodation for candidates upon request.